thoughtworks-jumpstart/guides/docs/backend-web-development/express-middleware.md

 Remember to call the next function, otherwise Express.js will keep waiting for the call to next(), and the client would not receive any response.

+Middleware can do all of the following though it is optional:

+- Execute any code
+- Make changes to the request and the response objects
+- End the request-response cycle (by calling `res.send`, for example)
+- Call the next middleware function in the stack

 ## Using a middleware function

 ### Application-level middleware

 Refer to the script: [Express.js playground: middleware_example_1](https://github.com/thoughtworks-jumpstart/express-playground/blob/master/middleware_example_1.js).

 Add a middleware function that will be called for all routes.
+It has no mount path.

 ```js
 app.use(function(req, res, next) {